 This is the time of year when I begin to obsessively check the weather.
-January and February in Wisconsin can be particularly soul-crushing, but it’s March that’s the turning point.
-Average temperatures have already typically hit their lows for the year in the late part of January, and then it’s an incremental crawl back to air temperatures that humans can withstand without Gortex.
+January in Wisconsin can be particularly soul-crushing, but it’s also January that’s the turning point: average temperatures typically hit their lows for the year in the late part of the month, and then it’s an incremental crawl back to air temperatures that humans can withstand without Gortex.

-So I check Weather.com in the morning at my desk … having just walked from my car to the office.
+So I check Weather.com in the morning at my desk… having just walked from my car to the office.
 I’ve felt the temperature, dressed for it, and had visceral reactions to its aggressive wetness and winds.
-But I have to know right off the bat if it’s actually 18°F and “feels like” 13°F.
+But I have to know right off the bat if it’s actually 18 degrees and “feels like” 13.

 I’ve come to realize that while I do relish the weather report for the hope it brings me, I don’t think I check it because I really need to know.
-Let’s be honest: the difference between 15° and 20°F is barely discernible, and I hardly spend any time outdoors in the dead part of winter anyway.
+Let’s be honest: the difference between 15 and 20 degrees is barely discernible, and I hardly spend any time outdoors in the dead part of winter anyway.

-So why do I check it three to five times a day?
+So why do I check it 3 to 5 times a day?
 I think this is that weird habit that I go to when I am distracted, or bored, or shifting from one task to the next.

 I’ve read studies about how long it takes workers to return to their original tasks once their productivity has been interrupted, and it’s pretty astounding.
 It makes me wonder if my little weather report breaks are doing more harm to my time management than I might realize.
 But ultimately, I like the easing of the transition that this little activity provides.

 When spring hits, I’ll take a short walk in the afternoons when I can get away.
-It’s no more than 10 minutes, but it seems to revitalize me for the afternoon.
+It’s no more than ten minutes, but it seems to revitalize me for the afternoon.

 What do you think?
-Is there a place in your day for the little breaks?
+Is there a place in your day for the little “breaks?”
 Is there some habit in your day that keeps you focused?
 Or are our distractions disastrous for productivity?
-Let me know at email@example.com.
+Email me at email@example.com.